OutSystems/OutSystems.SetupTools/README.md

 Hopefully this is obvious, but:

-> This is an open source project (under the [Apache v2 license]), and all contributors are volunteers.
+> This is an open source project and all contributors are volunteers.
 All commands are executed at your own risk.
-This module is not supported by OutSystems.
+This module is not directly supported by OutSystems.